ARGOeu/nagios-plugins-argo/README.md

 ```

 ## POEM Service
 This is a probe for checking if tenant certificates are valid, and if tenants contain mandatory metrics.
-The proba acutally consists of two probes, probe_cert which check if the certificates are valid, and probe_metricapi which checks if tenants contain the mandatory metrics.
+The probe acutally consists of two probes, probe_cert which checks if the certificates are valid, and probe_metricapi which checks if tenants contain the mandatory metrics.

 The usage of the script for poem_cert is:
 ```sh